dalev/path-tracer-ocaml/README.md

 ![Our rendering of Shirley's test scene at 32 samples per pixel](https://github.com/dalev/path-tracer-ocaml/blob/main/shirley-spheres.png?raw=true)

 It's implemented in [Ocaml](https://ocaml.org) and a little bit of [Rust](https://rust-lang.org).
+It requires Ocaml version 5 because it uses the new shared-memory parallelism capabilities.
 On x86-64, the rust code uses AVX intrinsics to intersect a ray with four spheres at a time.

 To build, run `dune build --release`.
-To generate the above image, run `dune exec --release shirley_spheres -- --dimension=600,300 --samples-per-pixel=32 --max-ray-bounces=4`.
+To generate the above image, run `dune exec --release shirley_spheres -- --dimension=600,300 --samples-per-pixel=32 --max-ray-bounces=8`.
 Increase `--samples-per-pixel` and/or `--max-ray-bounces` to render a higher quality image.
 Pass the `--help` flag to see other options.